 This article will give you an idea of what an electrician does, how they can help and what they may charge.

 The right lighting can help transform a home from drab to fab. © Builtex Design & Construction

-: some electricians are prepared to be available after hours, so you can get help when something serious happens at an inconvenient time.
+Emergencies: some electricians are prepared to be available after hours, so you can get help when something serious happens at an inconvenient time.

-Electrical data cabling

-: modern homes are full of ‘smart’ technology, and a sparkie can help make sure everything works and integrates as it should.
-Home automation
+Electrical data cabling: modern homes are full of ‘smart’ technology, and a sparkie can help make sure everything works and integrates as it should.

-: if you are frustrated by a lack of powerpoints, an electrician can help alleviate your pain.
-Renovations
+Power points: if you are frustrated by a lack of powerpoints, an electrician can help alleviate your pain.

-: no matter the size of your reno project, chances are you will need an electrician to install lighting, powerpoints and much more.
-Repairs and maintenance
+Renovations: no matter the size of your reno project, chances are you will need an electrician to install lighting, powerpoints and much more.

-: older homes may have wiring which is unsafe and/or does not meet the latest standards, and a licensed electrician can help make this right.
-Safety switches
+Rewiring: older homes may have wiring which is unsafe and/or does not meet the latest standards, and a licensed electrician can help make this right.